AtitX/xponential/README.md

 ## Deploy

-The main directory to run Terraform is in `environment/dev` and `environment/prod` directory.
+The main directory to run Terraform is in `environment/` directory.
 Once you change directory into it and set the environment variables, you can run the following commmands:

 ### Initialize Terraform configuration